Netflix-Skunkworks/spectatord/README.md

 ## Endpoints

-By default the daemon will listen on UDP port 1234 and on the Unix domain socket `/run/spectatord/spectatord.unix`
+By default the daemon will listen on the following endpoints:

+* UDP port = 1234 *(~430K reqs/sec with 16MB buffers)*
+* Unix domain socket = `/run/spectatord/spectatord.unix` *(~1M reqs/sec with batching)*

+The choice of which endpoint to use is determined by your performance and access requirements;
+the Unix domain socket offers higher performance, but requires filesystem access, which may not be tenable under some container configurations.
+See [Performance Numbers](#performance-numbers) for more details.

 ## Examples